 U.S. home prices rose for the fourth straight month in August and shoppers spent more last week, providing evidence consumer demand could be stabilizing.

-The Standard & Poor's/Case-Shiller composite index of home prices in 20 metropolitan areas rose 1.2 percent in August from July, above the estimate of a 0.7 percent rise found in a Reuters poll.
-The increase, however, was less than the 1.6 percent seen in July, S&P said.
+The Standard & Poor's/Case-Shiller report on Tuesday showed a composite index of home prices in 20 metropolitan areas rose 1.2 percent in August from July, well above the estimate of a 0.7 percent rise found in a Reuters poll.
+The increase, however, was less than the 1.6 percent seen in July.

 The composite index of prices in 10 metropolitan areas gained 1.3 percent in August after a 1.7 percent rise the previous month.

 The monthly price increases helped the annual rates, with the yearly pace of declines in home prices slowing to a 10.6 percent drop in the 10-city index and a 11.3 percent decrease in the 20-city index.

 The International Council of Shopping Centers and Goldman Sachs, in seasonally adjusted weekly data, showed a rise in U.S. chain store retail sales.

 The Johnson Redbook Retail Sales Index also showed an increase.